Syndestad/Syndestad.github.io/content/blog/2021-08-09-test-for-trend-in-proportions/index.markdown

 ## X-squared = 7.4455, df = 1, p-value = 0.00636
 ```

-As we can see, the p value is smaller than 0.05, and
+As we can see, the p value is smaller than 0.05, and we can conclude that there is a trend in the proportions of HR-mutated tumors over response.

 If you want an online calculator solution, epitools has an excellent online calculator [here](https://epitools.ausvet.com.au/trend):
 https://epitools.ausvet.com.au/trend

-Sample of epitools online calculator output or the example abowe can be viewed [here](https://syndestad.netlify.app/shadow/2021-08-09-epitools-proportional-trend-test).
+A Sample-output of epitools online calculator of the example above are provided below:

 ![epitools online calculator output](images/Epitools-Chi-squared-test-for-trend.jpeg)